top of page

 Contains affiliate links to products we own (or similar)

-I really enjoyed making this craft with Mr 5, and he loved punching the holes and threading the beads onto the wool.
-Not only is it fun to create but there are so many ways to develop fine motor skills through cutting, punching and threading.
+We really enjoyed making this craft together, especially punching the holes and threading the beads onto the wool.
+Not only is this dreamcatcher fun to create, but there are so many ways to develop fine motor skills through cutting, punching and threading.

 Use your single hole punch to create 8 evenly spaced holes around the centre.
 For younger children it can help to draw a little pencil dot where they need to punch.

-paper plate dreamcatcher, child threading wool through holes
+child threading wool through holes of a paper plate

 Taking your yarn, tie a large knot in one end and begin passing through the holes in a clockwise direction.
 You will need to bring the yarn from the back and pass it through the hole to the front each time.